AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

 ![AutoMlConfig](./starter_file/AutoML/Screenshots/AutoMlConfig.png)

 We will start the training of this AutoML experiement and wait for it to finish.
-As we can observe the AutoML trained multiple models including the RandomForestClassifier which we used in the HyperDrive experiment.
+As we can observe the AutoML trained multiple models including the `RandomForestClassifier` which we used in the HyperDrive experiment.

 ![AllChildRuns](./starter_file/AutoML/Screenshots/AllChildRuns.png)

-The Details fro the RunWidget are as follows
+The Details from the `RunWidget` are as follows

 ![RunDetails1](./starter_file/AutoML/Screenshots/RunDetails1.png)